A note on discrete Borg-type theorems: Further Generalizations

 Theorem \ref{pseudo borg1} and \ref{pseudo borg2} will have their natural generalizations to the Jacobi case.
 The proof techniques are almost the same.
 However we present it below for the sake of completion . \begin{theorem} Let $A$ be the discrete Schr$\ddot{\mbox{o}}$dinger operator with variable coefficients defined by \eqref{jacobl2}.
-If the $\e$-pseudospectrum $\Lambda_\e(A)$ of $A$ is connected for some $\e > 0,$ then there exists a constant $c$ such that $\displaystyle{\sup_{k\in \mathbb{N}}|v_k-c|\leq 2\e(p-1)}$. \end{theorem} \begin{proof} The proof is merely an imitation of the proof of Theorem \ref{pseudo borg1}.
+If the possible spectral gaps of $A$ have size less than $\epsilon$ for some $\epsilon > 0,$ then there exists a constant $c$ such that $\displaystyle{\sup_{k\in \mathbb{N}}|v_k-c|\leq \epsilon(p-1)}$. \end{theorem} \begin{proof} The proof is merely an imitation of the proof of Theorem \ref{pseudo borg1}.
 Here the matrix-valued symbols are

 It suffices to consider the sub matrices

 and apply Cauchy interlacing theorem for the eigenvalues of $J_k.$ Considering $J_0$ and $J_{i-1}$ for $i=2,3\ldots p,$ we get

 Hence the proof is completed. \end{proof}